-A Good night sleep and after a hearty breakfast at home we left to visit the Le Stegodon Sea Cave located in Thung Wa District, about an hour drive from Satun.
+A good night’s sleep and after a hearty breakfast at home we left to visit the Le Stegodon Sea Cave located in Thung Wa District, about an hour drive from Satun.
 For a weekday to my great surprise, there were fifteen Thai visitors some from Bangkok and the Northeast, which shows the impact since UNESCO declared Satun Geopark a geological park in April 2018, the first in Thailand.
-The tour is organized and begins with the small museum managed by the community, a film recounting the history of the fossils that have been found in the area and the prosperous past of Thung Wa, in old days his port was popular among traders with ships plying between Penang and Satun and was known as Little Penang.
+The tour is organized and begins with the small museum managed by the community, a film recounting the history of the fossils that have been found in the area and the prosperous past of Thung Wa.
+In the old days its port was popular among traders with ships plying between Penang and Satun and was known as Little Penang.
 The geopark cover 4 areas, Thung Wa, Manang, La Ngu, and parts of Satun city.

 Tam Le Stegodon Cave